JonasMelo21/Numerical-Analysis-Studies/chapter2/section01/exercises/README.md

 # Exercises:

-Clicking in the number of the exercise,the page will be directed to the solution of the exercise.
+Selecting the exercise number will redirect the page to the solution.

 [Exercise 01](ex01/)